forwardemail/free-email-forwarding/README.md

 3. MX - through checking if the sender's from address domain has MX records (so it's actually coming from a mail exchange/SMTP server), otherwise it's rejected

-4. Disposable Email Addresses - we automatically block sender's that are from the [disposable-email-domains][] list
+4. Disposable Email Addresses - we automatically block senders that are from the [disposable-email-domains][] list

 5. FQDN - validates that senders SMTP connections are from FQDN (meaning no IP addresses, they must have a valid domain name resolved)